PrismDX/ReplicatedInteractionMenu_Documentation/README.md

 	Menu action Enumerator

+- **bUseDynamicLabel (bool)**:

+	Allows you to get label from code assuming you have added RIMInteraction Interface to the interactable actor.

+- **Label(Text)**:

+	Static label used when "bUseDynamicLabel" is disabled.
+Used to change display text in menu element.

 - **Replication (InteractionReplication Enum)**:

 	This controlls if the action will be executed on server / client only OR multicast.

+- **bUseInterfaceCondition (bool)**:

+	Allows you to code complex conditions as long as you have added RIMInteraction Interface to the interactable actor.

+	This disables Conditions variable from below.

 - **Conditions (RIMConditions Structure)**: